This post may contain affiliate links. Please read my disclosure for more information.

 The same can be said for saying $5,000 in 6 months or less.

-Once you are motivated enough, you will be able to achieve virtually anything.
+Once you are motivated enough, and have a money saving plan, you will be able to achieve virtually anything.
 Yes, I’m aware how cheesy that sounds, but it is absolutely true!

 Right now, you’re probably thinking that it is impossible to earn that amount of money in that amount of time, and that is exactly why you need to switch your thought process around.

-Think about why you want, or need, that money.
+Think about why you want, or need, those extra dollars.
 Then, figure out the way to do it, and stick to it!

-Get yourself motivated now, and work until you meet your financial goal.
+Get yourself motivated now, and work to save money until you meet your personal finance goal.

 I can already feel every single reader rolling their eyes at this one.
 Oh, as if it’s SO easy just to set a budget and automatically save up 1,000’s of dollars!